nghiattran/ngnet/README.md

 ## Udacity-Didi Challenge

-Generate data from [Udacity CrowdAI and AUTTI](https://github.com/udacity/self-driving-car/tree/master/annotations) using [vod-converter](https://github.com/nghiattran/vod-converter).
-Note: this converter is a fork from [umautobots vod-converter](https://github.com/umautobots/vod-converter) and it contains some changes to make it work for this repositoty.
+Generate data from [Udacity CrowdAI and AUTTI](https://github.com/udacity/self-driving-car/tree/master/annotations) using my version of [vod-converter](https://github.com/nghiattran/vod-converter) which is compatible with both Python 2 and 3.

+Note: this converter is a fork from
+[umautobots vod-converter](https://github.com/umautobots/vod-converter) and it contains some changes to make it work for this repositoty.

 # Acknowledge

 This project started out as a fork of [KittiBox](https://github.com/MarvinTeichmann/KittiBox).

+Data convertion tool is a fork from [umautobots](https://github.com/umautobots)'s [vod-converter](https://github.com/umautobots/vod-converter) but has some minnor changes to work with Python 2 and 3.